OpenRailwayMap/OpenRailwayMap-CartoCSS/README.md

 - Database views have been collapsed into single views to minimize data transfer.
 - Lua code is used to minimize imported data, while retaining the ability to change the database views for adding new features.
 - Visualization of additional signalling has been added.
+- Direction of railway signals has been added.
 - Fixes have been made for non-functional visualization rules.

 Upstream changes will be merged into this project.